Our School App Stay connected on the go...

 The original school logo for Hornsey School for Girls is displayed at the old school entrance on stone heraldry bequeathed to Hornsey by one of its former Headteachers.
 We see that the heraldry is made up of two trees above crossed swords with HSG (Hornsey School for Girls) underneath and a Latin moto underneath that.
 The motto 'FORTIOR QUO PARATIOR' – translates as ‘the stronger because the more prepared’.
 The oak trees are symbolic of Hornsey's former state as part of the old forest of Middlesex, while the crossed swords of St. Paul are from the arms of the See of London with which Hornsey was connected.
 The motto was granted to the district of Hornsey in 1904, incorporated into the London Borough of Haringey in 1965 and was adopted by Hornsey School for Girls.

-Since the Library and Administrative Offices were opened in March 2010 the logo was moved from the old entrance to the new school entrance where it is proudly on display and can be lit up at night for show.
+Since the Library opened in March 2010 the logo was moved from the previous entrance to the main school entrance where it is proudly on display and can be lit up at night for show.